Recent advances and controversies in neuroscience research.

 - Paper Structure

 NEUR 301 is internally assessed.
 The neuroscientist teaching the module assigns and marks the assessment(s) associated with that module.
-The teaching staff collaborate to ensure that there are a variety of assessment types and skills assessed.
+The teaching staff collaborate to ensure a variety of assessment types and skills are assessed.

 - Teaching Arrangements